neuefische/web-exercises/sessions/js-forms-new/checkbox-input/README.md

 > 💡 You can use an early `return;` in an if statement to prevent the `alert()` from being called.

-In addition, the error message below the checkbox should only be displayed if the checkbox is checked.
+In addition, the error message below the checkbox should only be displayed if the checkbox is unchecked.
 The message should disappear as soon as the user checks the checkbox - and it should reappear as soon as the user unchecks the checkbox.
 Use the given functions `showTosError()` and `hideTosError()`.

 Can you make the error message hidden initially (before the form is submitted)?